-Student-Staff Liaison Committees

-Student-Staff Liaison Committees (SSLCs) are one of the most important bodies in the School.
+Student-Staff Liaison Committees Student-Staff Liaison Committees (SSLCs) are one of the most important bodies in the School.
 They are a forum for students to discuss their experiences, both in and outside of the classroom, with LSE staff.
 SSLCs are a shared, collaborative endeavour between departments, the Students' Union, central School Services, and, most importantly, students themselves.
 SSLCs are your chance to engage with LSE and enact positive change for the benefit of yourself, your peers, and even future cohorts.
-Volunteer to represent your peers and take a leading role in the student body.

 At the start of the year, you will be asked by your department if you would like to represent your programme on the SSLC as a Student Academic Representative.

-Hear from current students about their experience of getting involved in SSLCs and the Peer Support scheme.
+By volunteering, you'll represent your peers and take a leading role in the student body.
 More information, including access to minutes from SSLCs across the School, and other ways you can use your voice, can be found on the student voice webpages.

-Student Q&As with LSE Leadership

-The LSE President and Vice Chancellor hosts student Q&As with members of the School Management Committee, where you can discuss your experience as a student with LSE leadership.

-The Q&As are an opportunity for students from across the School to hear from the President and Vice Chancellor in person and give you the chance to ask questions, raise suggestions and voice any concerns.
-Look out for details of where and when the Q&As will be happening.

-Student Partnership

-Change Makers

-Change Makers is an opportunity for you to instigate positive changes at LSE through independent research.

-You are invited to propose a research project (independently, as a pair or as a group) about an aspect of student experience at LSE.
+Meet LSE leadership events In the Autumn and Winter Terms, LSE hosts student-only events that give you the opportunity to discuss your experience as a student with LSE leadership, including the President and Vice Chancellor.
+These events are an opportunity for you to meet leaders from across LSE in person to ask questions, raise suggestions and voice any concerns.
+You'll be invited to attend these events - look out for further details in Autumn and Winter Term.
+Student Partnership Change Makers Change Makers is an opportunity for you to instigate positive changes at LSE through independent research.
+You are invited to propose a research project (as a pair or as a group) about an aspect of education or the wider student experience at LSE.
 This can be on a topic you identify, or one that's been proposed by staff.

-Approximately 25 proposals will be selected to receive 80 hours of funding, full academic supervision, and the opportunity to present your findings and recommendations directly to LSE leaders.
+Up to 20 proposals will be selected to receive 100 hours of funding, full academic supervision, the support of a staff partner from the area of LSE you are researching, and the opportunity to present your findings and recommendations directly to LSE leaders.

-Applications to become a Change Maker will open in Autumn Term 2023 and you can find out more at lse.ac.uk/changemakers

-Student Education Panel

-The Student Education Panel is an opportunity for you to enhance education at LSE and gain insight into how the university works.

-50 Student Education Panellists meet twice per term to consider a specific education-related topic, question or proposal.
-Drawing on their own experiences and ideas, they work in partnership with LSE and LSESU leaders to co-create a better educational experience for everyone.
+Applications to become a Change Maker will open in Autumn term 2024 and you can find out more at Ise.ac.uk/changemakers Student Education Panel The Student Education Panel is an opportunity for you to enhance education at LSE alongside students from other departments and levels of study, and gain insight into how the university works.
+Around 50 Student Education Panellists meet several times throughout the year to consider a specific education-related topic, question or proposal.
+Drawing on their own experiences and ideas, they generate insights to present at key education-related forums, and work in partnership with LSE and LSESU leaders to co-create a better educational experience for everyone.
 In recognition of their contributions, and to enable a wide range of students to participate, panellists receive a voucher for every meeting they participate in.

-Applications to become a panellist will open in Autumn Term 2023 and you can find out more at Ise.ac.uk/studenteducationpanel
+Applications to become a panellist will open in Autumn term 2024 and you can find out more at Ise.ac.uk/studenteducationpanel